ledyer/ledyer-payments-for-woocommerce/readme.txt

 - https://payments.live.ledyer.com

 Data is transmitted:
-- when a customer selects Ledyer as a payment method,
+- when the checkout page is loaded,
 - when an order is placed,
-- during authentication,
-- and when orders are updated or refunded.
+- and during authentication.

 The data includes order details, customer information, and payment amounts.